Helping you to transform your

 For example:

-• It's impossible to achieve my goals
+• It's impossible for me to achieve my goals

 • The world is unfair